tomposbea/BencmarkingTool/README.md

 - Thread 2: log how many matrixes were generated, calculated, lost and how many were duplicates

 ### src
-- **fifo.c**: read/write to fifos, check if message is duplicate, do calculations
+- **fifo.c**: read/write to fifos, check if message is duplicate(threads for different methods), do calculations
 - **lcm.c**: calculate LCM, GCD for 2 values, an array, a matrix
 - **file_io.c**: reading NxM matrix from file, writing results to txt file, NOT USED
 - **print.c**: printing array, matrix, results, logs to terminal